Ulises-ICM-UPC/UDrone/README.md

 ## Timestack

 In order to obtain time series of the pixel values of the frames along a path in the space, a file with the coordinates of points along the path must be provided.
-The valies are obtained along the straight segments bounded by consecutive points in the file.
+The values are obtained along the straight segments bounded by consecutive points in the file.
 The structure of this file, located in the folder **`timestack`**, is the following:
 * `xyz_timestack.txt`: For each point one line with
 >`x-coordinate`, `y-coordinate`, `z-coordinate`